home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 1. Ensure the app has location permissions granted, all the time.
 2. Turn off battery optimizations for the app.
-3. Ensure that the location toggles are enabled in App Configuration in the Android app.
+3. Ensure that both of the Location toggles are enabled in App Configuration > Manage Sensors in the Android app.
 4. Turn on unrestricted data for the Android app.

 ## Using a self-signed certificate leads to a blank page in Android